 East Portland’s greatest asset is the diversity of communities that live, work, play, and come together in East Portland.
 EPNO’s mission is to support the community building and advocacy activities of diverse East Portland communities.

 - Community building and advocacy look different in different communities.

-- People will work with us in ways that are meaningful to them and when our programming is relevant to them.
+- People will work with EPNO in ways that are meaningful to them and when the programming is relevant to them.

 Our program is actively evolving and showing what collaborative, inclusive, and equitable support of community-driven efforts can look like.
 Here are the goals, values, and considerations that drive our work.

 The EPNO Advisory Committee has identified the following priorities for the program.
 Work has already started on these priorities.
 Because of their complexity and importance, we expect these to be multi-year priorities.
 Read our full Annual Plan, Goals and Values document here.

 - Support community engagement around houselessness - read the core principles that guide our housing work